vikuliyana/Playwright-Cucumber/README.md

 To enable headless mode:
 1. Go to the directory `src\helper\browsers`
-2. Edit the BrowserManager.ts file and set the headless param to true:
+2. Edit the BrowserManager.ts file and set the headless param to true: `headless: true`
-`const options: LaunchOptions = {
-    headless: true,
-}`

 ### Project structure